NegrosG/alx-frontend/README.md

-# This is the Repository of the techium project.
+# This is the Repository of Frontend projects.
-This is the structure of a website using HTML